Bangkit-Academy-C23-PR559/.github/profile/README.md

 <h1 align="center"> Hi!
 Welcome to StoryVerse 👋</h1>

 ## About StoryVerse
+Storyverse is an application is a forum for sharing and reading stories of each individual's experience.
+This application was created to increase interest in reading in Indonesian society and also help improve the personal development of each individual.
+The features that we will make in this application are features for viewing the newest stories and articles, upload photos and writing stories, recommending stories based on categories.

 ## Bangkit C23-PR559 Team Members
 |         Member              | Student ID |        Path        |                Role                        |                                                  Contacts                                                  |